 On p.
 254 of Stemberger 2000 he translates the following from a work of Maimonides (1135-1204), "And when did Israel begin to calculate according to this calculation [the one used in the modern calendar]?
 Since the end of the scholars of the Gemara, in the time when Israel was laid waste and no fixed court remained there."
 This is vaguely sometime after the Talmud was completed c.
-500-600.
-Stemberger wrote on p.
+600. Stemberger wrote on p.
 255, "However, if he [Maimonides] had been aware of the tradition about a fixed calendar introduced by Hillel II, he would certainly have expressed himself with greater precision."
 Maimonides wrote a complete exposition on the calculated calendar including explanatory remarks, so he would have made an effort to be precise if he had knowledge.
 This is a fourth reason that Hillel II did not establish the calculated calendar.

 On p.
-118 Poznanski wrote, "In point of fact, everything goes to indicate that the calendar, like all other productions of the kind, passed through a developing series of forms, and that it assumed its final shape in the schools of the official representatives of Judaism (called Geonim) in Babylonia."
+118 Poznanski 1911 wrote, "In point of fact, everything goes to indicate that the calendar, like all other productions of the kind, passed through a developing series of forms, and that it assumed its final shape in the schools of the official representatives of Judaism (called Geonim) in Babylonia."
+(When the word "Babylonia" is used, it does not refer to ancient Babylonia when it was a nation, but it merely refers to the geographical location of ancient Babylonia just as with the term Babylonian Talmud.)
 There were two leading Jewish academies in Babylonia, one in Sura and the other in Pumbedita.
 The head of each academy was given the title Gaon.
 Qualifications of a Gaon were to be both a significant scholar and a respected leader within Judaism.
 In a sense it was a political feat to become a Gaon, although Jews did not have their own country.
 The two leading Babylonian academies were held in very high esteem by the rabbis in that era.
 Important rabbis were often trained there.

-In the biographical sketch of the life of Hayyim J. Bornstein (1845-1928) by Abraham Fraenkel (bibliography under Fraenkel), on p.
+In the biographical sketch of the life of Hayyim J. Bornstein (1845-1928) by Abraham Fraenkel 1971, on p.
 1252 we note, "Bornstein's knowledge of chronology, history, and mathematics enabled him to open new avenues in the study of the development of the Jewish calendar.
 He based his theories on several documents in the Cairo Genizah, the importance of which he was the first to recognize.
-Bornstein advanced the novel claim that the details of the Jewish calendar, with its small cycle of 19 lunar years and its method of reckoning the conjunction of the planets ["sun and moon" should replace the word planets], had not been calculated and accepted until sometime between the mid-eighth and mid-ninth century CE, and not in the period of the amoraim [sages of the Talmud after 250] under Hillel II as had been generally believed - much less in the first century CE, as claimed by the German chronologist F. K. Ginzel."
+Bornstein advanced the novel claim that the details of the Jewish calendar, with its small cycle of 19 lunar years and its method of reckoning the conjunction of the planets ["sun and moon" should replace the word planets], had not been calculated and accepted until sometime between the mideighth and mid-ninth century CE, and not in the period of the amoraim [sages of the Talmud after 250] under Hillel II as had been generally believed - much less in the first century CE, as claimed by the German chronologist F. K. Ginzel."